Home / Service Level Agreement

 This SLA and any applicable Service Levels do not apply to any performance or availability issues:

-1. Due to factors outside our reasonable control (for example, natural disaster, war, acts of terrorism, riots, government action, or a network or device failure external to our data centers, including at Subscriber’s site or between Subscriber’s site and Bentley’s data center);
+• Due to factors outside our reasonable control (for example, force majeure event, government action, or a network or device failure external to our data centres, including at Subscriber’s site or between Subscriber’s site and Bentley’s data centre).

-2. That result from the use of services, hardware, or software provided by Subscriber, including, but not limited to, issues resulting from inadequate bandwidth or related to third-party software or services;
+• That result from the use of services, hardware, or software provided by Subscriber, including, but not limited to, issues resulting from inadequate bandwidth or related to third-party software or services.

-3. Caused by Subscriber’s use of a Service after instruction from Bentley to modify use of the Service;
+• Caused by Subscriber’s continued, unmodified use of a Coud Offering after instruction from Bentley to modify use of the Cloud Offering.

-6. That result from faulty input, instructions, or arguments (for example, requests to access files that do not exist);
+• That result from non-adherence to any required configurations, faulty input, instructions, or arguments (for example, requests to access files that do not exist).

 Service Termination and Subscriber’s Data

-Note: it may take up to an additional 30 days for back-ups of that data to expire.
+Note: it may take up to an additional thirty (30) days for back-ups of that data to expire.